Bill Cosby in advertising: 1990s to 2010s

 Cosby continued to be a Jell-O spokesman through the 1990s.
 He was present for the lighting of the brand's first billboard in New York's Times Square in 1998.
 In 1999, Cosby's 25th year as spokesman for Jell-O, was also the final year he appeared in its advertising.
 The company distributed 120,000 copies of his picture book series, Little Bill, into American public libraries.
 Despite the transitions of advertising agencies and despite the 1989 merger of General Foods into Kraft, the then-newly merged company Kraft General Foods let Cosby remained with Jell-O as their spokesperson.
 He appeared at the Utah State Senate in 2001 to designate Jell-O the official state snack, and made a promotional visit to the Jell-O Gallery in 2004.
 In 2010, Cosby returned to Jell-O as executive producer for the company's "Hello Jell-O" campaign.
 In return, the brand sponsored his weekly web show OBKB, a children's interview series similar to Kids Say the Darndest Things.
 As of 2002, Cosby's time with Jell-O was considered the longest-standing celebrity endorsement in American advertising history.

 In 1991, Willy T. Ribbs became the first African-American driver to compete in the Indianapolis 500.
 As Ribbs found it difficult to attract sponsorship, Cosby offered to appear in ads for his friend's sponsor.
 Boston agency Ingalls, Quinn & Johnson was believed to spend $14 million on Ribbs' team over three years, with Cosby appearing in team ads.

 Service Merchandise expanded this agreement in August 1993, to their actual store.
 He was to appear in television, radio, and print spots, catalogues, flyers, and in-store displays.
 An Associated Press television columnist found it hard to believe the premise that Cosby would be shopping at the store.
 The ads "fell flat", according to The Wall Street Journal, which noted a $30 million price tag to the deal.

-As of the early 1990s, Cosby's promotional agency was William Morris.
+As of the early 1990s, Cosby's promotional agency was the William Morris Agency.

 At the Advertising Hall of Fame induction ceremonies on March 30, 2011, Cosby was the first winner of the American Advertising Federation's President's Award for Contributions to Advertising, for special achievements in the field.